 Enlightening firsthand perspective from a TBI survivor about living with an invisible disability -

-Above: While it initially may seem like a supportive act to try to relate to what some stroke survivors are always suffering with so you can make a quick connection (essentially to feed the good ole ego), it ultimately is downplaying the extreme restrictions, confronting disabilities & vast constant struggles (that an outsider could not simply + swiftly comprehend) which have suddenly - and for so many, uncontrollably - been forced into their lives on a full-time basis.
+Above: While it initially may seem like a supportive act to try to relate to what some stroke survivors (trying to live on with considerable effects) are always suffering with so you can make a quick connection to one another (essentially to feed the good ole ego), it ultimately is downplaying the extreme restrictions, confronting disabilities & vast, constant struggles (that an outsider could not simply + swiftly comprehend especially something as multi-faceted as the human mind) which have suddenly - and for so many, uncontrollably - been forced into their lives on a full-time basis.

 Unfortunately, it isn't yet comparable to others for the majority of brain damage consequences caused by something as serious and complex as stroke.

-Instead, I'd suggest commending stroke survivors on their individual rehabilitation journey, what is so often a constant challenge behind closed doors and not discussed, or even recognising what has managed to have been savoured; deliberately celebrate who they are in the present time whilst still acknowledging all that they have been through, how far they have come and what hope lies ahead
+Instead, I'd suggest commending stroke survivors on their individual rehabilitation journey, what is so often a constant challenge behind closed doors and not discussed, or even recognising what has managed to have been savoured; deliberately celebrate who they are in the present time whilst still acknowledging all that they have been through, how far they have come and what hope (no matter how little) that lies ahead.

-Having a brain injury is now a part of who they are, it is not to be dismissed and forgotten but it isn't to be the focus either; here we are now, let's embrace it and turn that heinous negative experience into a positive life-reaffirming journey for us all.
+Having a brain injury is now a part of who we (survivors of brain injuries) are, it is not to be dismissed and forgotten but it isn't to be the focus either; here we are now, let's embrace it and turn that heinous negative experience into a positive life-reaffirming journey for us all.

 "Meals are generally acknowledged to be the most practical offering to be made to sick people and their families.